KZJK: Smooth jazz and modern AC

-With K102 and BOB 100 firmly establishing in the country format, KJJO gave up on country and flipped to smooth jazz on March 28, 1995, under new call letters KMJZ.
+With K102 and BOB 100 firmly establishing in the country format, KJJO gave up on country and flipped to smooth jazz on April 3, 1995, under new call letters KMJZ.
 During this time, ownership transferred several times; Nationwide Communications, a subsidiary of Nationwide Insurance, bought both the AM and FM stations from the estate of longtime owner Roy H. Park.
 Nationwide Communications was bought by Jacor in October 1997; Jacor would spin the station off to Infinity Broadcasting in June 1998 (Infinity would be renamed CBS Radio in December 2005).

 On September 24, 1998, at 4 p.m., the station changed format once again, to Modern AC as WXPT, "104-1 The Point."
 The first song on "The Point" was "The Way" by Fastball.
 After gradually adding in songs from the 1980s throughout the course of 2000, WXPT shifted to a full-fledged '80s hits format on November 17, 2000, and rebranded as "Mix 104.1."
 The first song on "Mix" was "Beat It" by Michael Jackson.
 While never a dominant station, "Mix" was a modest ratings and financial success, as the station's transmitter woes were finally resolved by the move to KMSP-TV's antenna array in Shoreview, Minnesota, where most of the market's big FM stations have their transmitters.

 CBS Radio later sold WXPT's longtime sister station at 950 AM to a local group, which turned it into KTNF, a progressive talk station.

 Jack FM

 At 9 a.m. on April 21, 2005, after a few hours of stunting, "Mix 104.1" flipped to "Jack FM."
 The first song on "Jack" was "Get The Party Started" by P!nk.
 On May 10, 2005, three weeks after the format change, the call letters were officially changed to KZJK.

 KZJK has a larger playlist compared to other radio stations.
 While many stations commonly have 200-400 songs in rotation, the Jack format has three or four times that number.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
-The merger was approved on November 9, 2017, and was consummated on the 17th.
+The merger was approved on November 9, 2017, and was consummated on November 17.